Creative-Coding-The-Hard-Way/AshStarter/examples/e11/README.md

-# Example 10 - Compute Shader
+# Example 11 - GPU Particles

-This example is a bare-minimum demonstration of using a compute pipeline to write data from the GPU.

-To that end it is very *over synchronized* in that every compute submission and every draw is followed by a `device.wait_idle` call.
-This destroys the framerate, but makes it trivial to ensure there are no data races.
+This example uses compute shaders to render a GPU-driven particle system.
+Pipeline barriers are used to synchronize access to the storage buffer that holds particle data.

 ## Commands

-From the project root: `cargo run --example e10`
+From the project root: `cargo run --example e11`

 ## Screenshot